westonh2-cyber/Threat_Hunting_Projects/ThreatHunt_Casefile_SupportTool_Misdirection.md

 | **13:01–13:02** | Autorun Key Persistence Added | Persistence (Fallback) | Registry-based autorun persistence created → `RemoteAssistUpdater` |
 | **13:02** | Narrative Artifact Creation | Cover Tracks / Misdirection | Deceptive support-themed log created → `SupportChat_log.lnk` |

-## Analytic Finding 1 — Starting Point Identification
+## Starting Point - Identification

 ### **Objective**
 Determine which endpoint should serve as the primary focus of the investigation by identifying systems that executed suspicious support-themed files from the Downloads directory during the early-October activity window.
 The goal is to isolate the earliest and most relevant host tied to the initial execution of potentially unauthorized tooling.